-Top Stories it pricing inquiry
+Tagged With it pricing inquiry

 It has been months in the works, but the Australian Parliament finally outed its recommendations into how the government can best tackle the so-called Australia Tax, therefore halting the tech rip-offs being perpetrated onto Australian consumers.
 Most importantly, will these recommendations work?

-On a battlefield drenched in derp like rainfall drenched the Somme, a war has been fought for four years now, and from all reports, it's a stalemate.
+On a battlefield drenched in derp like rainfall drenched the Somme, a war has been fought for four years now and, from all reports, it's a stalemate.
 Grenades are lobbed over sandbags in an effort to weaken the resolve of the opposing faction on a daily basis.
 Nobody is ceding ground and neither side will give up.
-It's a war for the trenches of Australia: the pits and pipes and what should be routed through them, and in a bid to break the stalemate and win the war for Labor, there has been a change in leadership on all levels.
+It's a war for the trenches of Australia: the pits and pipes and what should be routed through them and, in a bid to break the stalemate and win the war for Labor, there has been a change in leadership on all levels.
 Meet the new Three-Star General: Ed Husic, Parliamentary Secretary for Broadband, and get ready to take your orders.